 How and why do artists engage records of the past in their work?
 What are the politics of both creating archives and culling from them to visually render or represent the past?
 Focusing on artists, art-making, and archives in Greater Latin America (including the United States), this course will consider the process of collecting and creating in artistic production from the perspectives of both theory and practice.
 Students in the course will work directly with archival materials in Chicago and collaborate on contemporary artistic projects that consider issues of relevance to people and places of the Western Hemisphere.

-Instructor(s): Diana Schwartz-Francisco Terms Offered: Autumn
+Instructor(s): Diana Schwartz-Francisco Terms Offered: Course not offered in 24-25

-Equivalent Course(s): RDIN 26384, HIST 26319, ARTH 26384, LACS 26384, CHST 26384
+Equivalent Course(s): RDIN 26384, ARTH 26384, LACS 26384, CHST 26384, HIST 26319

 ARTV 20018.
 Death Panels: Exploring dying and death through comics.
 100 Units.